tiagofrepereira2012/pre_annotation/readme.rst

   If Bob is installed by the administrator of your system, it is safe to consider it uses the default python interpreter.
 In this case, the above 3 command lines should work as expected.
+If that is not the case, tweak the section ``external`` with the path up to place where the Bob egg is installed.
+The recipe in the ``external`` section (``idiap.recipe.externaleggs``) will scan directories in search for Python eggs starting at the path you give.
+Eggs which are found are automatically added to your path and will be available to the various scripts created by this package.

 Documentation
 -------------